The 7 Best Moraine Lake Hikes

 As you near the bottom of Wenkchemna Pass, you’ll walk through an incredible meadow filled with boulders scattered around delicate alpine plants and flowers.

 The hiking trail suddenly becomes steeper as you begin your ascent up a series of switchbacks towards Wenkchemna Pass.
-The trail is mostly easy to follow, but if you feel you are off the trail, looks for one of the cairns which marks the way.
+The trail is mostly easy to follow, but if you feel you are off the trail, look for one of the cairns which marks the way.

 The final few hundred meters of the Wenkchemna Pass trail require a bit of scrambling through much larger rocks.
 Again, cairns lead the way to the top.